-- Does not necessarily increase validity competing perspectives fail to converge or collectively converge on a mistaken idea - May offer differing perspectives, but in social science this may not lead to less bias - Mixing of quantitative and qualitative methods that draw from different theoretical frameworks usually results in the quantitative data dominating the research - The analogy with surveying presents serious theoretical problems for mixing quantitative and qualitative methods.
+- Does not necessarily increase validity competing perspectives fail to converge or collectively converge on a mistaken idea. - May offer differing perspectives, but this may not lead to less bias in social science. - Using quantitative and qualitative methods in the same study may not lead to less bias in social sciences that can result in the quantitative data dominating the research. - The analogy with surveying presents serious theoretical problems integrating quantitative and qualitative methods.